Differentially Private Linear Regression and Synthetic Data Generation with Statistical Guarantees: Discussion

-BinAgg opens several promising directions.
-Since it preserves information at the feature–bin level, it supports regression and inference on arbitrary subsets of features without additional privacy cost, and makes possible model selection procedures such as the F-test, AIC, and BIC when DP uncertainty is properly incorporated.
+Since BinAgg preserves information at the covariate–bin level, it can potentially support regression and inference on arbitrary subsets of covariates without additional privacy cost.
+Thus, promising future directions include the exploration of model selection procedures such as the F-test, AIC, and BIC when DP uncertainty is properly accounted for.
 Treatment effect comparisons, a cornerstone of randomized controlled trials, can be carried out directly on synthetic data, offering a path toward privacy-preserving causal inference.
-Beyond linear models, these synthetic datasets enable exploration with other statistical or ML methods.
-Further research could investigate strategies to mitigate the curse of dimensionality in binning, which affects performance in high dimensions, and to develop optimized binning strategies with effective privacy allocation and fine-tuning.
-Such advances would enhance BinAgg’s applicability and improve its accuracy across broader settings.
+Beyond linear models, the released synthetic datasets enable analyses using other statistical or ML methods.

+Our approach is primarily designed for small- to moderate-dimensional settings where binning remains computationally feasible and statistically stable.
+Extending BinAgg to high-dimensional regimes, where the curse of dimensionality affects partition-based methods, is a natural direction for future work.
+The method also assumes a prespecified bounded domain for covariates and responses.
+While such bounds are standard in many applications, developing principled and utility-preserving procedures for privately estimating or adapting bounds is another important direction.
+In addition, while we establish asymptotic guarantees for estimation and inference, sharper non-asymptotic results would provide a more precise understanding of when the asymptotic normality approximation is appropriate.
+Finally, improved binning strategies with optimized privacy allocation and adaptive tuning may further enhance accuracy and broaden applicability.